In another 2020 incident, a police officer claimed a sudden stop by a Waymo vehicle caused a rear-end collision, but the officer was cited.

 Earlier this month, the company bragged about how well its vehicles would perform if they replaced human drivers, and how many lives they could have saved in Chandler.
 Yet the company hasn't been totally transparent with metro Phoenix residents, refusing to turn over data showing how many times the vehicles' autonomous function has failed while driving around Chandler, Tempe, and other Valley areas.
 The latest police reports help to explain why the company has struggled in its deployment of a fully driverless fleet.
 Although its vehicles can operate in driverless mode, nearly all still have backup drivers behind the wheel when they're on the road.

-Abrupt stops have been noted in the vehicles for years, but rear-end collisions are usually seen as the fault of a driver who didn't stop in time.
+noted in the vehicles for years, but rear-end collisions are usually seen as the fault of a driver who didn't stop in time.
 The October 8 incident is harder to figure out.
 At about 11:30 a.m. that day, a white Waymo minivan was traveling westbound in the middle of three westbound lanes on Chandler Boulevard, in autonomous mode, when it unexpectedly braked for no reason.

 A Waymo backup driver behind the wheel at the time told Chandler police that "all of a sudden the vehicle began to stop and gave a code to the effect of 'stop recommended' and came to a sudden stop without warning."